pbdtools/xfds/docs/files/fds.md

 !!! info "Jinja Docs"
     See the Jinja documentation for more information on [custom filters](https://jinja.palletsprojects.com/en/3.0.x/api/#custom-filters)

+!!!
+Warning
+    Custom functions that depend on packages that do not ship with xFDS might not work.
+If possible, stick to packages in the [Python standard library](https://docs.python.org/3/library/).
+Additionally, [Numpy](https://numpy.org/) and [Pandas](https://pandas.pydata.org/) are included by default.

 Users who are familiar with Python may create their own custom filters as desired.
 If there is a file called `filters.py` in the same directory as the configuration file `pbd.yml`, xFDS will import every function in `filters.py` and make it available to the template in `model.fds`.